chinsoon12/RStudioShortKeys/README.md

 This package contains RStudio (>= 0.99.878) addins for commonly used functions (str, head, and tail).

 ## Usage
-After loading the package, user can then perform these steps as follows
+After installing the package, user can then perform these steps as follows

 1. Highlight a variable or a section of the code,
 2. Click on Addins menu,